 About Tracking Technologies

 Aura uses various technologies in our services to help us collect information, primarily on our websites and in our marketing emails.
-For convenience, we refer to these as “tracking technologies,” although they are not always used to track individuals and the information collected is in a non-identifiable form that does not reference any personal data.
+For convenience, we refer to these as “tracking technologies,” although they are not always used to track individuals.

 Tracking technologies include: